tofergregg/baby-feeding/README.md

 2. Change the name in `babyname.txt` to your baby's name.

-3. Make sure that you have [google-home-notifier](https://github.com/noelportugal/google-home-notifier) installed, and have set up the [Google Cloud service with Google Translate](https://cloud.google.com).
+3. Make sure that you have [google-home-notifier](https://github.com/noelportugal/google-home-notifier) installed (this requires [node](https://nodejs.org/en/download/), and have set up the [Google Cloud service with Google Translate](https://cloud.google.com).

 4. The `cgi-bin` directory should be set up so that the web server can write a file to the directory.